51Degrees/specifications/device-detection-specification/usage-examples.md

 The mechanics of this will differ significantly by language.
 See [Pipeline - web integration](../pipeline-specification/features/web-integration.md)
 for more detail.
 However, the outcome should be the same.
-It must be simple for the user to create a web application where:
+It MUST be simple for the user to create a web application where:

 1. Each request (following any filtering, etc) will have all relevant Evidence